garylirocks/quickrefs/azure-networking.markdown

 By default, all traffic is blocked, you can configure:

 - **NAT rules**:
-  - translate fireware public IP and port to a private IP and port, could be helpful in publishing SSH, RDP, or non-HTTP/S applications to the Internet
+  - translate firewall public IP and port to a private IP and port, could be helpful in publishing SSH, RDP, or non-HTTP/S applications to the Internet
   - **must be accompanied by a matching network rule**
 - **Network rules**:
   - apply to **non-HTTP/S traffic** that flow through the firewall, including traffic from one subnet to another